 Having a well-crafted dash that delivers on the exterior promise makes a strong first impression for anyone coming in the door.
 The dash is the centerpiece.
-The wheelhouse.
+Your truck’s wheelhouse.

 A CNC-machined dash replacement, faithful to the original and purpose-built by dedicated craftsmen, adds the final finish without betraying the truck’s original design.
 Whether your truck restoration is best suited by a factory-reproduction Chevy truck billet glove box and speaker grille or a sweeping phantom-style dash that spans the width of the cab, precision-machined custom Chevy truck parts are the final touch that completes the vision.